corda/corda-runtime-os/wiki/Manual-Approval.md

 # Manual approval of pre-authenticated registrations

 Viewing, approving or declining paused registration requests with pre-auth tokens included is done using the same API as registrations without pre-auth tokens.
-Refer to the section "How to manually approve/decline requests" above to see how this is done.
+Refer to the section [How to manually approve/decline requests](#how-to-manually-approvedecline-requests) above to see how this is done.